 IPA Phonetic Transcription Translators for Text

-The phonetic translators on this site will help you deal with this problem and learn a foreign language easily.
-You only need to paste in some text and press the submit button.
+The phonetic translators on this site will help you deal with this problem and learn a language online easily.
+You only need to copy-and-paste in your text and press the submit button.
 The translator will show you the phonetic transcription of your text written with International Phonetic Alphabet (IPA) symbols.
-You will no longer need to search for the pronunciation of each word in a dictionary!
+You will no longer need to search a dictionary to discover the correct pronunciation!

 The IPA phonetic translators are available for the following languages: